 I was born and raised in Massachusetts.
 I received my bachelor’s degree in English Literature from the University of Colorado, Boulder, and my Master’s in Education from Regis University.
 I am a mentor on FIRST Robotics Team 1619, a high school team that draws students from St Vrain Valley School District high schools.
 It is a dynamic, bright, and fun group of students and I love spending time with them.
 At Flagstaff I teach middle school language arts and a programming elective using Agent Sheets and Processing.

 I am married and have two children.
 My husband is an electrical engineer and a hockey player.
 My children are Matthew and Jacquelyn.
-Matt is a junior at Silver Creek High School where he is a member of the golf team, the FIRST Robotics Team, Up-a-Creek Robotics - Team 1619, and plays bass clarinet in band.
-Jacquelyn is also a golfer, member of the robotics team, and will be attending Purdue University in the fall of 2014.
+Matt is a senior at Silver Creek High School where he is a member of the golf team, the FIRST Robotics Team, Up-a-Creek Robotics - Team 1619, and plays bass clarinet, saxophone, and anything else he is asked to play, in band.
+Jacquelyn is entering her sophomore year at Purdue where she is a Computer Science major and volunteers quite a bit of her time mentoring local middle schoolers and high schoolers teaching them programming .

 trace analyze support explain